MBK070/Dice-Rolling-Game/README.md

 "Player 1" rolls a 2, and could hold with a turn total of 7 points, but chooses to roll again.
 "Player 1" rolls a 1, and must end his turn without scoring.
 The next player, "Player 2", rolls the sequence 4-5-3-5-5, after which "Player 2" decides to hold, and adds their turn total of 22 points to their score.

-Read to test your Metal.
+Ready to test your Metal.
 Then what are you waiting for?
 Let's Play!